 Eliminate Barriers for Utilization of Telehealth.
-Telehealth is a mode of care delivery that may allow for better access to care in rural and underserved urban areas, in particular.
-Currently barriers exist that prevent seamless utilization of this service.
+Telehealth is a mode of care delivery that may allow for better access to care, particularly in rural and underserved urban areas.
+Barriers exist that prevent seamless utilization of this service.
 For example, the Medi-Cal Provider Manual mandates that providers document why a patient cannot receive services in person and is seeking telehealth services.
-While this requirement dates back to 1996 and was intended to help prevent fraudulent over utilization of this service, it is unclear why this extra step is needed when telehealth offers opportunities to offer higher-quality health care services.
+While this requirement dates back to 1996 and intended to help prevent fraudulent over utilization of this service, it is unclear why this extra step is needed when telehealth offers access to higher-quality health care services.

-Additionally, health care service plans are not required to pay for a consultation provided by the health provider by telephone or facsimile machine.53 According to the Center for Connected Health Policy, this restricts providers from having the ability to choose the most appropriate method of delivering health services to their patients.54 The Legislature may wish to consider removing any barriers to effective use of telehealth because it may be a method to more efficiently delivery care and provide access to the underserved.
+Additionally, health care service plans are not required to pay for a consultation provided by the health provider by telephone or facsimile machine.
+According to the Center for Connected Health Policy, this restricts providers from having the ability to choose the most appropriate method of delivering health services to their patients.
+He Legislature may wish to consider removing any barriers to effective use of telehealth because it may be a method to more efficiently deliver care and provide access to the underserved.
 (AB 415 [Logue], Chapter 547, Statutes of 2011, removes various requirements to receiving health care services through telehealth.)